overwolf/overwolf.github.io/docs/topics/app-channels.md

 ![channels-list-with-version](../assets/dev-console/app-channels/channels-list-with-version.png)

-## Subscribe to an App Channel
+## Download a custom channel version

 There are two ways that your testers/users can get the custom app version from a speicif channel:

-1. Use the custom download link - as [explained above](#3-get-the-download-link), after creating a new channel and upload an app version into it, a custom download link is generated automatically (an app that bound with the client, behave exactly like the download links from the store).
+1. **Custom download link** - Get the custom download link from the dev console as [explained above](#3-get-the-download-link).
+  After creating a new channel and upload an app version into it, a custom download link is generated automatically.
+Clicking on it will download an EXE file which is the latest OW client bound to your app.
+Exactly like the download links from the store.

-2. Use the API - as [explained below](#the-app-channels-api), you can use the API to change the current app channel, enabling you to integrate this feature in your app.
-For example, a combo box that enables your app users to change the channel from the app's UI.
+2. **API** - Use the API as [explained below](#the-app-channels-api) to change the current app channel, enabling you to integrate this feature in your app.
+For example, display a combo box that enables your app users to change the channel from the app's UI.

+## Apply the channel change

+After downloading the custom app version or changing the app channel, you will have to do ONE of the following to apply the change:

+1. Restart OW client.
+2. Wait up to four hours for the auto-update process to initiate.
+3. Update the app through the API and relaunch it, using the recommended [extension update flow](../api/overwolf-extensions#recommended-extension-update-flow).

 ## The App Channels API